jaqmol/teth/README.md

 ctx.circular(/* ... */)
 ```

-`context.get(<name>) -> <discrete-context>` gets, if necessary creates, discrete named computation contexts to insulate components/services.
+`context([<name>]) -> <discrete-context>` gets, if necessary creates, discrete named computation contexts to insulate components/services.

+- If the `<name>` attribute is omitted an unnamed context is created.
+- If a context is supposed to be reused in several source-code files, using a named context is recommended.

 - The 3 main functions of T `define(...)`, `send(...)`, `circular(...)` imported directly from 'teth/T' belong to the backbone computation context.
+- - The backbone context forms a communication channel between components and services.
-- Discrete computation contexts provide separation of concern and encapsulation; they represent the means to isolate components and services from each other.
+- Discrete computation contexts provide separation of concern and encapsulation; they represent means to isolate components and services from each other.
-- `context.get(...)` invoked several times from completely disconnected parts of the application always returns the same context.
+- `context(<name>)` invoked several times from completely disconnected parts of the application always returns the same context.
 Thus providing great testability.
-- The backbone context forms a communication channel between components and services.

-### context()

-`context() -> <discrete-context>` creates an unnamed discrete computation contexts to insulate components/services.

-- Contexts behave like those created with `context.get(...)`.

 ## init(...)